AliAkramkk/AliAkramkk/README.md

 # Hi there, I'm Ali Akram Khan! 👋
 ___

-## I'm a passionate MERN Stack Developer from In.
+## I'm a passionate MERN Stack Developer from India.
 ___